The AME3 Rules

 - If the Enterprise operates other business areas with products and services outside the AME3 framework, it ensures these do not interfere with the independence of the Arenas.

-- The boundaries of an Enterprise are defined by its Leadership Functions, Artifact, and Constraints.
+- The boundaries of an Enterprise are defined by its Leadership Functions, Artifacts, and Constraints.

 Accountable Representative